SebZanardo/The-Ultimate-Pygame-Structure/README.md

 # The Ultimate Pygame Structure
-### This repository is a structure to help you organize and build your Pygame games efficiently.
+### This repository is a structure to help you organize and build your Pygame projects efficiently.

 ## Getting Started
 Clone the repository to your local machine: